The mugshot of Miguel Angel Treviño Morales, the captured leader of Los Zetas cartel.

-I think that there’s no question that the epicenter of what comes next in Mexico is going to happen in Nuevo Laredo, the most important commercial crossing point between the US and Mexico.
+I think that there’s no question that the epicentre of what comes next in Mexico is going to happen in Nuevo Laredo, the most important commercial crossing point between the US and Mexico.
 Around 10,000 to 12,000 trucks cross every day, making it the crown jewel in terms of trafficking, as it provides such an easy way to camouflage merchandise going north and weapons and money going south.
-This is where you'll find other criminal organizations gearing up to make a move.
+This is where you'll find other criminal organisations gearing up to make a move.
 It's an area that's been held by the Zetas for the past ten years.

 Yeah, it's where Z-40 was captured, right?

-Yes, he’s from there—that was his stomping ground.
+Yes, he’s from there – that was his stomping ground.
 Nuevo Laredo has a lot of geographical advantages; it’s highly secluded and very hard to get there without people noticing.
 It’s in the middle of the desert.

 What about the new leadership?
 Who is going to take over the Zetas?

-The bottom line is that this is an organization that is made up of disparate pieces.
+The bottom line is that this is an organisation that is made up of disparate pieces.
 There are only a few voices that are strong enough to pull these different pieces together like Z-40 did.
 And Omar, his hotly tipped younger brother, does not appear to be one of those voices.

 So now, without a strong leader, these divisions could become even greater?

-A suspected drug trafficker being arrested in northern Mexico.
-(Photo from the Knight Foundation Flickr account)
+_A suspected drug trafficker being arrested in northern Mexico.
+(Photo from the Knight Foundation Flickr account) _

 So with Z-40 captured, it looks likely that existing cartels and the newly independent factions within Los Zetas will duke it out over territory.
 And by that I mean relentlessly massacre each other with bloody gun battles in the streets of Mexico's border towns, undoubtedly catching many more civilians in the crossfire.

 However, it’s not all bad news.
-Along with Steven, Adam Isacson from the NGO Washington Office on Latin America feels that Z-40’s capture might prompt a change in the cartel’s approach to business, away from trigger-happy chaos toward a more surreptitious, calculated way of doing things.
+Along with Steven, Adam Isacson from the NGO Washington Office on Latin America feels that Z-40’s capture might prompt a change in the cartel’s approach to business, away from trigger-happy chaos towards a more surreptitious, calculated way of doing things.

 Adam Isacson.
 (Screenshot via)

-VICE: Are the citizens of Mexico actually going to be safer with this man behind bars?
+Are the citizens of Mexico actually going to be safer with this man behind bars?

 Adam Isacson: Overall, they may be.
 Z-40 really pioneered a new level of bloodthirstiness, and it’s possible that his capture may lead to the rise of a "better behaved" drug trafficker.